Latin Counts

 In the year 1958 and 1959 more Mexican families began to arrive in Pilsen during a mass migration wave from the Near West Side community and directly from Mexico.
 Among the families from the Near West Side came members of street gangs from those communities that all wanted to claim ownership of 18th Street, including the intersection of 18th and Loomis.

-In the year 1959, the Sons of Mexico City took on a new identity and new name.
+In the January 1959, most of the Sons of Mexico City and all the Texans took on a new identity and new name.
 The new name for the organization would become the “Latin Counts.”
 The name and colors of black and red was taken after the “Polish Counts” street gang that operated in the Back of the Yards community.
 The new symbols would become a cross with slashes above it and a knight’s helmet.
 The knight’s helmet idea came from Knight Brand matches, a well-known match maker company that used a black and red knight’s helmet as an emblem.
 The cross symbol came from a nearby church in the neighborhood.
 The Latin Counts took in the Texans including the founder of the Texans.

 In 1961, as new youths wanted to join the Latin Counts, the “Junior Latin Counts” were created for the younger members to be governed on their own for the most part.